Spondycode/spondy-hugo/content/posts/test.md

 It is a simple website and sometimes that's all you need.
 It would be cool if I could generate the time code needed at the top of the file and send the blog post from Drafts app for example.
 Or if I could get to the folder the posts are in from Drafts.

+Can't new a new page to show on the published Github pages site.